Back

 What do universities look for in a personal statement from an international student?

-- Explain why you want to study in the UK: it’s vital to show that you didn’t apply to study abroad on impulse.
-Prove that you've thought about your decision to study in the UK, and are ready to take this next step in your education.
+• explain why you want to study in the UK - show that you didn’t apply to study abroad on impulse.
+Prove that you've thought about your decision to study in the UK, and are ready to take this next step in your education

-- Define any work or volunteering experience from home that might be relevant to the field of study you’re applying for.
+• make sure you include any work or volunteering experience from home that might be relevant to the field of study you’re applying for

 Personal statement tips

 Feeling confident enough to write your own personal statement?
-Here are some tips and advice to help your application for 2025 entry shine:
+Here are some further tips and advice to help your application for 2026 entry shine:

-- don’t share your personal statement with anyone, or copy someone else’s – UCAS has a dedicated team that checks for similarities between personal statements.
+• don’t share your personal statement answers with anyone, or copy someone else’s – UCAS has a dedicated team that checks for similarities between personal statements.
 If your statement isn't genuine it could jeopardise your chances of getting into your dream university

 Submitting your personal statement